Wednesday, 11 January 2017

 4. Cystine Stones

-These form in people with a hereditary disorder (cystinuria) that causes the kidneys to excrete too much of certain amino acids.
+These are rare and form in people with a hereditary disorder called cystinuria, which causes the kidneys to excrete too much of a specific amino acid.

 Complications

-If left untreated, kidney stones can lead to serious issues:
+If ignored or left untreated, kidney stones can lead to serious, lasting health issues:

-• Infection: A blocked urinary tract is a breeding ground for bacteria, leading to severe kidney infections (Pyelonephritis) or sepsis.
+• Severe Infection: A blocked urinary tract is a perfect breeding ground for bacteria, rapidly leading to severe kidney infections (Pyelonephritis) or life-threatening sepsis.

-• Kidney Damage: Long-term obstruction or recurrent stones can lead to permanent loss of kidney function.
+• Kidney Damage: Long-term obstruction or constantly recurring stones can lead to scarring and a permanent loss of kidney function.

 Diagnosis

-• Blood Tests: To reveal too much calcium or uric acid.
+• Blood Tests: To reveal if you have too much calcium or uric acid circulating in your blood.

-• Imaging (CT Scan): The gold standard.
-It can reveal even tiny stones that simple X-rays might miss.
+• Imaging (CT Scan): Computerized Tomography (CT) scans are the gold standard.
+They can quickly and accurately reveal even tiny stones that simple abdominal X-rays frequently miss.

 Treatment